Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Definitions

 Fixing the global monodromy, boundary monodromy, and Nielsen class of a cover specifies a subspace of $\Hur_{G,n}$; although it may be disconnected, there are no ``obvious'' invariants further separating connected components.

-Let $c$ be a conjugacy class of $G$; then by $\Hur_{G,n}^c$ we mean the subspace of $\Hur_{G,n}$ consisting of covers whose Nielsen class is $n$ copies of $c$.
+For a conjugacy class $c \subseteq G$ we note that $\Hur_{G,n}^c$ is the subspace of $\Hur_{G,n}$ consisting of covers whose Nielsen class is $n$ copies of $c$.
 Our main goal in the present paper is to study the homology groups $H_p(\Hur_{G,n}^c)$, especially their asymptotic behavior as $n$ grows with $G$ and $c$ held fixed.
 It is also natural to consider the larger spaces where the monodromy is drawn not from a single conjugacy class $c$ but from a fixed union of conjugacy classes, or for that matter from the whole group.
 We do not pursue this generalization in the present paper.